Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/ONE+.md

 However, unlike ONE,
 ONE+ does make use of token characters and thus requires escape sequences in certain situations.

+The proper file extension for a ONE+ file is ".op".

 ## Indentation

 While ONE only allows the use of tabs for indentation,